nullpass/pyventory/README.md

 ### TODO:
 * May have to make ticket.Comment its own sub-app of /ticket/.
 Gettin kinda messy.
-* Tickets: auto-set self.name to first line of self.notes.
-Remove self.name from forms.
 * Servers: During CreateView add attribute 'contains' as a form element, then find+link via form_valid override.
-* Merge old cctrl code into ticket as attribute and a dash of business logic.
 * Inventory objects will need detail views and more heart later on.
 * Get human/recent/core from all apps and send them to git as new repo.
+* Tickets: self.name, find the right balance of len().
+* Tickets: Merge both ticket forms (add create.html), but on create hide the element and keep the set-new override.